emobes22/Zillow-Housing-Market-Analysis/README.md

 ## MN Line Graph
 <img src="MN_Line.png" alt="drawing" height="60%" width="60%"/>
 Again, Minnesota home prices mirrors the US with a decline from 2009-2011 and increases from 2012 onward.
-In all 4 graphs, there are not any visible relationships between home prices in month, meaning determining an "optimal month" to purchase a home is not feasible.
-Home prices likely are more related to external factors as opposed to time of year.
+In all 4 graphs, there are not any visible relationships between home prices in month.
+This means determining an "optimal month" to purchase a home is not feasible.
+Home pricse are likeley more related to external factors as opposed to the time of  year.

 ## Authors